OpenHantek/openhantek/docs/build.md

 For OpenSUSE and related distributions use this command zypper install cmake gcc-c++ qt5-qtbase-devel qt5-qttools-devel qt5-qttranslations  binutils-devel libusb-devel Mesa-libGL-devel Mesa-libGLESv2-devel fftw3-devel

+For Raspbian you need stretch or above with graphics driver support.
+Enable fake graphics driver in raspiconfig first.
+After compiled the program afterwards start program with parameter "---useGLES"

 After you've installed the requirements run the following commands inside the directory of this package:
 > mkdir build <br>
 > cd build <br>